wavemaker/docs/learn/on-premise/configure/config-pipeline.md

 ## Release Management

-WaveMaker offers in-built CI-CD pipelines.
-For more information about how WaveMaker implements release management, see [CI-CD Pipelines](/learn/app-development/deployment/release-management).
+WaveMaker offers in-built CI-CD Pipeline (continuous integration/continuous delivery).
+For more information about how to manage releases, see [CI-CD Pipeline in WaveMaker](/learn/app-development/deployment/release-management).